pretagov/projectsmigrator/README.md

 - [ ] otherorg/otherepo#42
 ```

-While Projects doesn't have native support for Epics, this does seem to be what githubs is leaning towards on the supported way to
+While Projects doesn't have native support for Epics, this does seem to be what GitHub is leaning towards for the recommended way to
-related tickets togeather.
+relate tickets togeather.
 When you view an issue that is a checklist elsewhere you will see this highlighted below the header and it
 will include the headings "Dependencies Epic" so you can see why they are related.

 One thing you lose is the ability to filter a board by Epic.
 If you want you can instead convert Epics as a field on the sub issue.

 ```-f="Epic:MyEpicField"```.
 This will set the value to the name of the epic.

-You can if you want do both at the same time.
+Or you can both at the same time.

 ```-f="Epic:Text" -f="Epic:MyEpicField"```

+GitHub doesn't currently support multivalued fields so there isn't another way to set links on the Epic issue itself via a field.

 ## Blocking/Blocked